Dragory/modmailbot-community-resources/GCP guide V1.md

 a.
 I would also recommend that you save the public key as well, anything could happen!

 ## Step five: Adding the key to Google Cloud Platform
-1)	Click on the name of your compute engine
+1)	Click on the name of your compute engine.

-2)	Click edit at the top
+2)	Click edit at the top.
 ![image](https://mesub.is-ne.at/899nJz.png)

 3)	Scroll down to the SSH section and click “Show and edit”.